Ignite-Laboratories/Enigmaneering/enigma1/E1 - Binary Synthesis.md

     |  Start  |     Middle1     |     Middle2     |   End   | <- Aligned Phrase Measurements

-This also demonstrates another important feature of phrases - _measurement alignment._  A phrase is considered to be "aligned" if all but the final measurement (though it can be, as well) are of the same bit length.
+This also demonstrates another important feature of phrases - _measurement alignment._  A phrase is considered to be "aligned" if all but the final measurement are of the same bit length.
 As we are not working with perfectly formed data any longer, the final measurement may be shorter than the rest of the phrase for different alignment widths.